Rishi2600/Rust-Lang/README.md

 ### I'll divide it into chapters and sub-chapters to keep the understanding clean

 ### Will mostly be wriring the code only, the definitions or any key-points are there in every commit.

+### CHAPTERS -

+1. I started with the guessing game, this is a very basic game where the user has to guess a number from the terminaland by using some pattern matchihng logic `match` we ensure if the number is correct or not.
+This game is an Ideal game to build the fundamentals before diving into the concepts.